 An artificial airway is used to prevent the tongue from occluding the oropharynx.
 Different-sized oral appliances are available and measured from the lip to the angle of the jaw.
 These are useful for clients with spontaneous respirations who need help to keep their airways open (Avva et al., 2022).

-2. Maintain client in a High-Fowler’s position as tolerated.
+14. Maintain the client in a High-Fowler’s position as tolerated.
 Frequently check the position.

 This position promotes oxygenation via maximum chest expansion and is implemented during events of respiratory distress.
 Do not let the client slide down; this causes the abdomen to compress the diaphragm, which could cause respiratory change.